younghasuh/ProspectingCostsFLSJ/README.md

 ## Data set descriptions

-- `2019Forays.xlsx`: movement data collected in 2019 using standardized playbacks at set locations across the study tract; data owned by Avian Ecology Lab at Archbold Biological Station
+- `Forays.xlsx`: movement data collected in 2019 using standardized playbacks at set locations across the study tract; data owned by Avian Ecology Lab at Archbold Biological Station
 - `OxiMeasures.xlsx`: combined data for oxidative stress assays (OXY-Ad and d-ROMs); data collected and owned by YS
-- `Weights2019.xlsx`: weight data collected in 2019; data collected and owned by YS
+- `Weights.xlsx`: weight data collected in 2019; data collected and owned by YS
-- `AdultTreatmentGroups_RLW.xlsx`: list of CORT-treated birds from a past experiment; data collected and owned by Rebecca Windsor

 # Introduction to study